bbcmicrobit/micropython/docs/microphone.rst

 quality, but as more samples are saved, it also consumes more memory.

-The microphone sampling rate can be configured during sound recording via the ``AudioFrame.rate()`` method functions.
+The microphone sampling rate can be configured during sound recording via the :py:meth:`AudioRecording.set_rate()<audio.AudioRecording.set_rate>` or :py:meth:`AudioTrack.set_rate()<audio.AudioTrack.set_rate>` methods.

 At the other side, the audio playback sampling rate indicates how many samples are played per second.
 So if audio is played back with a higher sampling rate than the rate used during recording, then the audio will sound speeded up.
 If the playback sampling rate is twice the recording rate, the sound will take half the time to be played to completion.
-Similarly, if the playback rate is halved, it will play half as many samples per second, and so it will take twice as long to play the same amount of samples.
+Similarly, if the playback rate is halved, it will play half as many samples per second, so it will take twice as long to play the same amount of samples, and it will sound slowed down.

 How do you think a voice recording will sound if the playback rate is increased or decreased?
 Let's try it out!::